helendragon/SBI_Project/README.md

 ### Example 2 - Phosphate dehydratase (6ezm)

 This example corresponds to the phosphatase dehydratase (PDB: 6ezm), the example provided to us by our professors.
+The structure is composed of 24 identical subunits.
 To obtain the complex we would do:

     complexbuilder -i /intputs/example -o /outputs/example.pdb -m 1 -v